denilsonsa/gamepad-cheatsheet/_gamepads/Sony_DualShock_4.md

 ## Factory reset

-Insert a paper clip into a little hole on the bottom of the controller, next to a screw near the L2 trigger.
+Insert a paper clip into a little hole on the bottom of the controller, next to a screw near the L2 trigger, and push the reset button for 5 seconds.